UAE: an introduction

 - Delivered to your front door or pick up from one of 11,500 local Post Office branches.
 Search for your nearest branch here

-- Free delivery for branch collection and online orders over £400 for home delivery Monday – Friday
+- Free delivery for branch collection and online orders of £500 or over for home delivery Monday – Friday.
+For home delivery orders of under £500, there is a small delivery charge of £4.99.

 - Orders placed before 3pm, on a working day, can generally be delivered to your home the next working day.
 Where an order is placed on a Friday and delivery is required on a Saturday, there will be a charge of £1.50